jefflester/minitrino/readme.md

   -e, --env TEXT  Add or override environment variables.

-                  Environment variables are sourced from the Minipresto library's root '.env' file as well as the user config file in '~/.minipresto/minipresto.cfg'.
-Variables supplied by
+                  Environment variables are sourced from the Minipresto library's root 'minipresto.env' file as well as the user config file in '~/.minipresto/minipresto.cfg'.
+Variables
-                  this option will override values from either of those sources.
+                  supplied by this option will override values from either of those sources.
 The variables will also be passed to the environment of the shell executing commands during the 'provision' command.